just-atech/just-atech/README.md

 I do some cyber security projects.
 My focus is automate pentests, defense, and fightback.
 All people should have access to all these tools, if dont have, thats really messed up.

 The legislation says that, if someone attack you, you cant do that too.
-I say that the legislation should shut the fuck up, listen and think again, just like Brazil.
+I say that the entire government should shut the fuck up, listen and think again, just like Brazil.

 *My reality is the truth*